SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 You will receive an e-mail with the links to each file.

 Note that standard time properties of documents (like time or creationTime in alarms) are exported to xlsx without time zone.
+CSV export contains full timestamps with time zone.

 ### Editing reports